Skip to main content

 • foreign currency held for your own use

-The disposal of your main home is often free of CGT, but this is not always the case.
-The CGT relief that can be applied on disposal of your main home does not apply to second homes or properties which are rented out, though part of those gains might qualify for relief if the property has previously been your only or main residence.
+The disposal of your main home is often free of capital gains tax, but this is not always the case.
+The capital gains tax relief that can be applied on disposal of your main home does not apply to second homes or properties which are rented out, though part of those gains might qualify for relief if the property has previously been your only or main residence.
 You can read more about the relief on our page Selling your home.

-If you sell or give away personal belongings (‘chattels’) then there will be no CGT if your share of the proceeds or value when given away is less than £6,000.
-See Selling shares and other assets for more information.
-Please note, however, that company shares are not usually exempt from CGT.
+If you sell or give away personal belongings (‘chattels’) then there will be no capital gains tax if your share of the proceeds or value when given away is less than £6,000.
+See our separate guidance for more information.

 Calculating gains